Extreme Weather Travel Guide

 On summer’s hottest days, we may operate trains at reduced speeds in some areas to compensate for heat-related stress on the tracks, which could result in slightly longer travel times.

 We’ll also have crews stationed around the system to provide assistance.

-In addition to operating trains and reduced speeds if necessary, crews perform track inspections and make emergency repairs should they occur.
+- In addition to operating trains at reduced speeds if necessary, crews perform track inspections and make emergency repairs as needed.

-Air conditioning is checked and repaired wherever needed.
-Just like home, buses stay cooler when the windows are closed.
-Riders can help keep things cool by closing open bus windows.
+- Air conditioning on vehicles is checked often and repaired as needed.
+On buses, riders can help keep things cool by closing open windows.

 When this happens, trains are required to begin braking for stops sooner and take more time to pick up speed when departing a station, which can cause delays.

 - Deploy specially designed MBTA train cars with rail pressure washers to clean tracks along wooded routes

 - Apply gel and a sand solution to the rails for improved train traction

 - Use drones to find areas where leaves and debris build up to stay ahead of problem areas